davidmonterocrespo24/DaveAgent/test/file_mentions_demo.md

 **What happens:**
 1. Select both files through the selector
-2. CodeAgent receives full context of both files
+2. DaveAgent receives full context of both files
 3. Agent understands the current structure
 4. Agent proposes refactoring with changes to both files
 5. Implements the changes if you approve